Conda on Biowulf

 --init-only

-Create init file for an existing mamba forge install.
+Create init file for an existing mamba forge install and exit

 --init-file=FILENAME